Risk-Sensitive Reinforcement Learning via Policy Gradient Search: Challenges in risk-sensitive RL

-The computational complexity results summarized in the previous paragraph imply that finding guaranteed global optima of the the risk-constrained MDP formulated in \eqref{eq:gen-constrained-opt} is not computationally practical, motivating the need for algorithms that approximately solve such MDP formulations.
-In this article, we consider policy gradient-type learning algorithms where the policies are parameterized (in a continuous space), and an incremental search for a better policy occurs through a gradient-descent update.
-Actor-critic methods are a popular subclass of policy gradient methods and were among the earliest to be investigated in RL~\cite{Barto83NE,Sutton84TC}.
-They comprise of an {\em Actor} that improves the current policy via gradient descent (as in policy gradient schemes) and a {\em Critic} that incorporates feature-based representations to approximate the value function.
+The computational complexity results summarized in the previous paragraph imply that finding guaranteed global optima of \diff{risk-sensitive MDP formulations described by \eqref{eq:gen-constrained-opt} or \eqref{eq:gen-unconstrained-opt}} is not computationally practical, motivating the need for algorithms that approximately solve such MDP formulations. \diff{ {\it In this book, we focus on policy gradient-type learning algorithms where the policies are parameterized in a continuous space, and an iterative search for a better policy occurs through a gradient-descent update.} } Actor-critic methods are a popular subclass of policy gradient methods and were among the earliest to be investigated in RL.
+They are comprised of an {\em Actor} that improves the current policy via gradient descent (as in policy gradient schemes) and a {\em Critic} that incorporates feature-based representations to approximate the value function.
 The latter approximation is necessary to handle the curse of dimensionality.
 Regular policy gradient schemes usually rely on Monte Carlo methods for policy evaluation, an approach that suffers from high variance as compared to actor-critic schemes.
 On the other hand, function approximation introduces a bias in the policy evaluation.
 A policy gradient/actor-critic scheme with provable convergence to a locally risk-optimal policy would require careful synthesis of techniques from stochastic approximation, stochastic gradient estimation approaches, and importance sampling.
-Due to space limitations, we summarize risk-sensitive policy gradient schemes in this article and omit the actor-critic extensions, which incorporate function approximation.